Universe in a black hole in Einstein$-$Cartan gravity

-Relativistic quantum mechanics predicts that elementary particles that are fermions, described by the Dirac equation, have the intrinsic angular momentum (spin).
-The conservation law for the total angular momentum (orbital plus intrinsic) which admits the exchange between its orbital and intrinsic components (spin-orbit interaction) in curved spacetime requires an asymmetric affine connection \cite{req}.
-The Einstein-Cartan or Einstein-Cartan-Sciama-Kibble (ECSK) theory of gravity naturally extends the metric general relativity by removing its constraint of the symmetry of the connection \cite{ScKi}.
+{\bf 1.
+Introduction}\\ \\ Relativistic quantum mechanics predicts that elementary particles that are fermions, described by the Dirac equation, have the intrinsic angular momentum (spin).
+The conservation law for the total angular momentum (orbital plus intrinsic) that admits the exchange between its orbital and intrinsic components (spin--orbit interaction) in curved spacetime requires an asymmetric affine connection \cite{req}.
+The Einstein--Cartan or Einstein--Cartan--Sciama--Kibble (ECSK) theory of gravity naturally extends the metric general relativity by removing its constraint of the symmetry of the connection \cite{ScKi}.
 The antisymmetric part of the affine connection, the torsion tensor, becomes a dynamical variable related to the spin density of matter \cite{ScKi,Hehl,review,Lor,Niko}.
 Since Dirac fields couple to the connection, the spin of fermions acts like a source of torsion.
 The ECSK theory also passes all tests of general relativity, because even at nuclear densities the contribution from torsion to the Einstein equations is negligibly small and both theories give indistinguishable predictions at these densities.